 While there is no known figure for exactly how many Americans on gluten-free diets are food insecure, a study by Brigham and Women’s Hospital found that 21 percent of children diagnosed with food allergies experience low food security.
 That’s just one snapshot of why the work of gluten-free food banks is more meaningful than ever—and why it’s critical that the gluten-free community rally around them and those who rely on them.

 Emily Brown of Kansas City, Kansas, remembers the disheartening feeling of shopping for gluten-free foods.
 In 2012, her older daughter was diagnosed with a wheat allergy, and her family was experiencing financial difficulties.
-“I was unable to get the items that I needed through WIC, a federal nutrition program, so I went to a food pantry and was just stunned by the lack of availability,” she says.
+“I was unable to get the items that I needed through WIC, a federal nutrition program, so I went to a food pantry and was just stunned by the lack of availability,” she said.
 “I recognized that there was a gap, and that this was a critical need.
 And I knew that I was not alone, that there had to be other families who were impacted just as mine was.”

 And so Brown paired up with Amy Goode, a mom she met in a food allergy support group, and has made it her mission to provide for those in need.
 In 2014, the two women launched Food Equality Initiative, a Kansas-based organization dedicated to improving health and ending hunger for low-income individuals diagnosed with food allergies and celiac disease.
 Theirs is a three-pronged approach centered on their allergen-free food pantry, advocacy work and education.
-“Anyone who’s diagnosed with a medically necessary diet knows that the No. 1 concern your physician has is whether you’re going to comply with the diet,” Brown says.
+“Anyone who’s diagnosed with a medically necessary diet knows that the No. 1 concern your physician has is whether you’re going to comply with the diet,” Brown said.
 And she points out that there’s the psychological toll specialized diets can create, particularly for kids—and that ready-made gluten-free foods really do serve a role in alleviating it.
 “People don’t realize how profound it can be to provide a family with pizza dough or cupcake mix—to be able to ensure that your child is not left out of something so meaningful.”

 While The Gluten-Free Food Bank gets valuable donations from large-scale national suppliers, Harrington also feels grateful to have a supportive local community in New England.
-“We have a very sympathetic audience among the gluten-free community, from individuals to manufacturers and vendors,” she says.
+“We have a very sympathetic audience among the gluten-free community, from individuals to manufacturers and vendors,” she said.
 “They know how expensive these products are, and they empathize with those who have financial insecurity or food insecurity and need these products.”
-Take 13-year-old Brendan Weissel of Newton, Massachusetts; for his recent bar mitzvah, he asked guests to bring gluten-free items to donate to the bank.
+Take 14-year-old Brendan Weissel of Newton, Massachusetts; for his bar mitzvah, he asked guests to bring gluten-free items to donate to the bank.
 “I have celiac, so I really wanted to help the celiac and gluten-free community,” Weissel says.
 He and his guests ultimately donated more than 130 items.

 Tiffany Holtzman has been equally moved by teens who want to make a difference.
-As the founder of S.A.F.E.—Supplying Allergy Friendly and Emergency Food Pantry, Inc.—in suburban Baltimore, she supplies allergy-friendly food to a local food bank and has relied on the amazing support of youth like Lily Lev, 13.
-For her February bat mitzvah, Lev created a flyer and asked MOM’s Organic Market to donate re-useable grocery bags.
+As the founder of S.A.F.E.—Supplying Allergy Friendly and Emergency Food Pantry, Inc.—in suburban Baltimore, she supplies allergy-friendly food to a local food bank and has relied on the amazing support of youth like Lily Lev, 14.
+For her bat mitzvah, Lev created a flyer and asked MOM’s Organic Market to donate re-useable grocery bags.
 She printed more than 100 flyers and stapled them to the donated bags.
-With the help of her 11-year-old brother, Sam, Lev left the bags at more than 100 houses in her neighborhood.
+With the help of her younger brother, Sam, Lev left the bags at more than 100 houses in her neighborhood.
 The following week, the siblings returned to the homes to collect the bags and were amazed by the turnout: 146 pounds of food, filling three grocery carts.

 Brendan and Lily inspired me to rally my gluten-free community: For a Valentine’s Day gathering organized by Cel-Kids Maryland, a Maryland social support group founded by Andrea Balzano Tucker and Kate Cramer, I asked anyone who’d like to donate items to bring them to the event.
 I was floored when the 18 families in attendance generously donated nearly 50 items.
 “The gluten-free community is naturally a supportive, collaborative, helpful group.
-No one understands better the necessity—and cost—of gluten-free food than those who depend on it daily,” says Balzano Tucker, who recently launched the resource baltimoreglutenfree.com.
+No one understands better the necessity—and cost—of gluten-free food than those who depend on it daily,” said Balzano Tucker, who launched the resource baltimoreglutenfree.com.

 Heather Gannon agrees.
 After her daughter Rachel was diagnosed with sensitivities to gluten and dairy, Gannon felt the pinch to her wallet—and became determined to help others.
 In September 2015, she created The Rachel Way, a dedicated gluten-free food pantry in suburban Philadelphia that, she says, people drive more than two hours to visit.
-“Every client who comes through our door gets teary-eyed,” Gannon says, from the homeless family who was living out of their car to parents who’ve lost a job or are going through a divorce.
+“Every client who comes through our door gets teary-eyed,” Gannon said, from the homeless family who was living out of their car to parents who’ve lost a job or are going through a divorce.

-And Marilyn G. Geller, the CEO of Celiac Disease Foundation, points out that food banks also often do have naturally gluten-free items like rice and beans on hand.
+And Marilyn G. Geller, CEO of Celiac Disease Foundation, points out that food banks also often do have naturally gluten-free items like rice and beans on hand.
 The challenge, many say, is that food banks often lack the staff or training to get those foods in the right hands.
 Dee Valdez, a Colorado-based consultant on gluten-free issues who’s known as “Gluten Free Dee,” was one of the first in the U.S. to help organize gluten-free food pantries.
-In many cases, she says, the necessary food exists—but it’s just not sorted so that it gets to those who require it.
+In many cases, she said, the necessary food exists—but it’s just not sorted so that it gets to those who require it.
 “My request is for people to give more purposely—if you want to give food, you need to give it to food banks that get it to the families who need it.”
 Other experts emphasize the importance of labeling gluten-free foods clearly if you choose to donate them, so that they get where they need to be.

-“We’re in this together,” says Valdez.
+“We’re in this together,” said Valdez.
 “And if we don’t want people to suffer in the long-term, and become a very large expense in our medical system, we need to take care of them with the gluten-free cereals and pasta and pizza, and all of the things that most of us eat or used to eat at one point or another.
 We need to meet people where they are, and then once they’re feeling better, they can have a different mindset and heart and commitment to eating healthier.”